BunnyBytes/bunnybytes.github.io/_posts/2025-08-17-Introduction.md

 As a nerdy, queer neurodivergent, and as someone who's been in various positions in the software development industry, I believe it's important to embrace the parts of you that make you unique.

 I won't go into detail about what I mean by that in this post, as it's a bit heavy for an intro - but generally, I've found putting on a mask to fit into a corporate mould isn't a good angle.
-If I'm a square peg because I'm queer, or neurodivergent, or just fuckin weird, then so be it - remember, I believe in being **unapologetically yourself**\* since at the end of the day, I get the job done.
+If I'm a square peg because I'm queer, or neurodivergent, or just fuckin' weird, then so be it - remember, I believe in being **unapologetically yourself**\* since at the end of the day, I get the job done.
 And that's what matters.

-\* Unless you're an asshole.
+\*Unless you're an asshole.

+In the words of **Tyrion Lannister** - *"Never forget what you are.
+The rest of the world will not.
+Wear it like armour, and it can never be used to hurt you."*

 ## Identity
 I am a pansexual transgender female metalhead with ADHD, combined type.
+I go by she/her.
 I'm also a bit of a furry, kinda.

 <div class="post-image-medium">
   <img src="/assets/img/pics/Fursona.jpg" alt="Fursona">